 The module mock-tcap is only meant for developers.
 In this case the LNP daemon does not produce a SIP request that it sends to LNP serving nodes, but instead it uses the numbers parameter to match a called number with a routing number.
-The numbers parameter contains a list of number-routing-number pairs and is used as a database for number lookups.
+The numbers parameter contains a list of number - routing-number pairs and is used as a database for number lookups.
 Finally LNP daemon returns the routing number as a response on LNP query.

-- destinations: list of nodes to which LNP daemon sends the LNP query - mechanism: either parallel or round-robin, defining the method of redundant queries - retry-time: a period of time in seconds while LNP daemon considers an LNP serving node being unreachable after an LNP query timeout - timeout: the period of time while LNP daemon waits for a response on an LNP query from one of the LNP serving nodes PLEASE NOTE: retry-time and timeout are used with both the parallel and the round-robin redundancy methods - from-domain: the domain that will be used in SIP From header when LNP daemon sends the LNP query - headers: this is a list of header name-value pairs; these custom headers will be included in SIP request that LNP daemon sends to an LNP serving node - reply.tcap: determines the format of reply sent to Sipwise C5 Proxy; currently only raw-tcap is supported, which means LNP daemon will not decode the TCAP response it gets from an LNP serving node but it forwards the raw TCAP message body
+- destinations: list of nodes to which LNP daemon sends the LNP query - mechanism: either parallel or round-robin, defining the method of redundant queries

+- timeout: the period of time while LNP daemon waits for a response on an LNP query from one of the LNP serving nodes PLEASE NOTE: retry-time and timeout are used with both the parallel and the round-robin redundancy methods - from-domain: the domain that will be used in SIP From header when LNP daemon sends the LNP query - headers: this is a list of header name-value pairs; these custom headers will be included in SIP request that LNP daemon sends to an LNP serving node - reply.tcap: determines the format of reply sent to Sipwise C5 Proxy; currently only raw-tcap is supported, which means LNP daemon will not decode the TCAP response it gets from an LNP serving node but it forwards the raw TCAP message body

-6.4.2.5 Selection of Sipwise LNP Daemon Instances
+6.5.2.5 Selection of Sipwise LNP Daemon Instances